engagement

 ASU Changemaker Central exists to create a university-wide culture that empowers students to apply their passion, knowledge and expertise to create innovative solutions to local, national and global challenges.

-REACT is an ASU and Mayo Clinic student-run 501c3 nonprofit which seeks to address the healthcare disparities that arise from the geographic, linguistic and cultural isolation experienced by the refugee and asylee communities in the greater Phoenix area.
-Their community engagement approach is from 4 pillars: (1): Engaging with the communities directly, (2) Understanding health needs, (3) Educating on health knowledge gaps, and (4) Providing high-quality patient care.
+REACT is an ASU and Mayo Clinic student-run 501(c)(3) nonprofit which seeks to address the healthcare disparities that arise from the geographic, linguistic and cultural isolation experienced by the refugee and asylee communities in the greater Phoenix area.
+Their community engagement approach is built on four pillars: (1) Engaging with the communities directly, (2) Understanding health needs, (3) Educating on health knowledge gaps, and (4) Providing high-quality patient care.

 USG provides several student-run services and advocates for student initiatives including student wellness, campus safety, community outreach, civic engagement and ASU pride and traditions for both online and on-campus students.
 USG also facilitates the distribution of funding from the student activity fee to clubs and organizations across ASU.
-USG voices students' concerns and interests at the University, local, state and national levels, and provides students with experience and training through active political participation.
+USG voices students' concerns and interests at the university, local, state and national levels, and provides students with experience and training through active political participation.

 RISE Tutoring is a partnership between an ASU student organization and the American Muslim Women’s Association.
 The team tutors and mentors refugee children, who face challenges due to language and socioeconomic barriers, to help them become academically successful.